-For example, the qualification of our latest tape drives has progressed slower than we had anticipated.
-If we are not successful in timely completion of our product qualifications and then ramping sales to our key customers, our revenue and results of operations could be adversely impacted.
+For example, the qualification of our latest tape drives progressed slower than we had anticipated.
+If we are not successful in timely completion of our new product qualifications and then ramping sales to our key customers, our revenue and results of operations could be adversely impacted.

-Competition has increased, and may increasingly intensify, in the tape drive and tape automation markets as a result of competitors introducing products based on new technology standards, which could materially and adversely affect our business, financial condition and results of operations.
+Competition has increased, and may increasingly intensify, in the tape drive and tape automation markets as a result of competitors introducing products based on new technology standards, which could materially and adversely affect our business, financial condition, and results of operations.

 We compete with companies that develop, manufacture, market, and sell tape drive and tape automation products.
-Our principal competitors include Hewlett-Packard, IBM, Sony, Advanced Digital Information Corporation ("ADIC"), Overland Data Inc. and StorageTek.
-These competitors are aggressively trying to advance and develop new technologies to compete more successfully with products based on DLTtape® and Super DLTtape® technology.
-Linear Tape Open (LTO) technology, which was developed by Certance, Hewlett-Packard and IBM, targets the high-capacity data backup market and competes directly with our products based on Super DLTtape technology.
-Hewlett-Packard and IBM have developed LTO products that target the high-capacity data backup market and compete with our products based on Super DLTtape® technology.
-Hewlett-Packard and IBM compete not only with our Super DLTtape products but now compete with our own LTO product offerings that we acquired through our recent acquisition of Certance.
+The principal competitors for our tape drive products include Hewlett-Packard, IBM, and Sony.
+These competitors are aggressively trying to advance and develop new technologies and products to compete successfully against our technologies and products.
+For instance, Linear Tape Open (LTO) technology, which was developed by Certance, Hewlett-Packard and IBM, targets the high-capacity data backup market and competes directly with our products based on Super DLTtape® technology.
+Hewlett-Packard and IBM thus compete not only with our Super DLTtape® products but now compete with the LTO product offerings that we acquired through our recent acquisition of Certance.
 This competition has resulted in a trend, which is expected to continue, toward lower prices and lower margins earned on our DLTtape® and Super DLTtape® drives and media.
+Additionally, our DLT and Super DLTtape® drives have lost market share to LTO based products.
 The lower demand resulting from the adverse economic conditions experienced in fiscal year 2003 had resulted in lower demand in the tape drive and tape automation markets in general, which has also resulted in increased ongoing price competition even as economic conditions have improved.
-In addition, the 2003 merger between Hewlett-Packard and Compaq resulted in a larger competitor in the tape drive and tape automation markets with substantially greater resources and a potentially greater market reach with products that compete directly with our Super DLTtape® drives, Super DLTtape® media and LTO products.
+In addition, the 2003 merger between Hewlett-Packard and Compag resulted in a larger competitor in the tape drive and tape automation markets with substantially greater resources and a potentially greater market reach with products that compete directly with ours.
 These factors, and additional factors, such as the possibility of industry consolidation, when combined with the current environment of intense competition, which has resulted in reduced shipments of our tape drive products, could result in a further reduction in our prices, volumes and margins, which could materially and adversely impact our business, financial condition and results of operations.

-Our tape automation products compete with product offerings of Advanced Digital Information Corporation, Overland Data Inc. and StorageTek, which offer tape automation systems incorporating DLTtape® and Super DLTtape® technology as well as new linear tape technology.
+Our tape automation products compete with product offerings of Advanced Digital Information Corporation, Overland Data Inc. and Sun Microsystems, Inc. (due to its recent acquisition of StorageTek), which offer tape automation systems incorporating DLTtape® and Super DLTtape® technology as well as LTO technology.
 Increased competition has resulted in increased price competition.
 If this trend continues or worsens, if competition further intensifies, or if industry consolidation occurs, our sales and gross margins could decline, which could materially and adversely affect our business, financial condition and results of operations.

 We derive almost all of our revenue from products incorporating tape technology.
-If competition from alternative storage technologies continues or increases, our business, financial condition and operating results would be materially and adversely harmed.
+If competition from alternative storage technologies continues or increases, our business, financial condition, and operating results would be materially and adversely harmed.